coherence-community/coherence-demo/README.md

 You must use Coherence 12.2.1.4.0 or above for Federation to work within Kubernetes.

 The setup for this example uses 2 Coherence clusters in the same Kubernetes cluster.
-If you wish to use Federation across Kubernetes cluster please see the [Coherence Operator Samples](https://oracle.github.io/coherence-operator/docs/samples/#list-of-samples).
+If you wish to use Federation across Kubernetes cluster please see the [Oracle Coherence Operator Samples](https://oracle.github.io/coherence-operator/docs/samples/#list-of-samples).

 * Primary Cluster
   * Release name: cluster-1